What is the NES-LTER?

 The NES-LTER is led by Dr. Heidi M. Sosik at Woods Hole Oceanographic Institution (WHOI), with 11 co-Principal Investigators (co-PIs) from University of Massachusetts Dartmouth, University of Rhode Island, Wellesley College, WHOI, and NOAA’s Northeast Fisheries Science Center.
 Technical staff, postdoctoral researchers, graduate students, and undergraduate students also participate from all the partner institutions.
 We also have an education specialist for the Schoolyard.

 Our affiliated programs include the Martha’s Vineyard Coastal Observatory, the Ocean Observatories Initiative, and NOAA’s Northeast Fisheries Science Center Ecosystem Monitoring (EcoMon) program.
 Affiliated researchers from several institutions are collaborating with the NES-LTER.
-Affiliated educators include participants in the Schoolyard, presently from Middle and High Schools in MA and RI (including Fall River, Falmouth, New Bedford, Quincy, and more).
+Affiliated educators include participants in the Schoolyard, presently from Middle and High Schools in MA, ME, RI, VT, WI, and AL!

 - Researchers: If you are interested in submitting a companion proposal for research associated with the NES-LTER, contact Lead PI Heidi Sosik.